jaymzter/Avaya-konnect2/README.md

                               Event Type:
                                Extension:
 ```
 Knowing how the form looks in the SAT, you can tie the FIDs to the correct fields.
-With th information above it is trivial to create an ossi script to retrieve Denial Events.
+With the information above it is trivial to create an ossi script to retrieve Denial Events.
 ```
 cdisp eve
 000bff00        0010ff00